 Choosing a Rolex Explorer II reflects a desire to own a classic timepiece that projects confidence, style, and rugged endurance.

 It looks handsome in the boardroom, at a cafe, or exploring the wilderness.

-The design of the Explorer II increases visibility in extreme conditions.
+The modern design of the Explorer II increases visibility in extreme conditions.

-The original had a time-only display and simple design.
+The original had an easy to read, time-only display and simple design.

 The luminescent hands and markers at 2.5-minute intervals allow you to read your watch in the dark.

-You can distinguish night from day using the 24-hour hand.
+You can distinguish night from day using the 24-hour orange hand.

-The original Explorer II with the arrow-tipped 24-hour hand is known as the “Freccione” from the Italian freccia, meaning arrow.
+The original Explorer II model with the arrow-tipped 24-hour orange hand is known as the “Freccione” from the Italian freccia, meaning arrow.